elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- les minutes autour de moi processionnent
+- the minutes around me procession
-- comme une bande de loups efflanqués
+- like a band of skinny wolves
-- comme un troupeau de coups de fouet
+- like a flock of lashes
-- comme les nœuds d'une échelle de corde et de statuts
+- like the nodes of a rope ladder of statutes
-- sujet indocile victime parfaite
+- indocile subject perfect victim
-- défi rivé au front des mares
+- challenge riveted to the front of the pools
-- je ne converse pas avec les dieux
+- I do not converse with the gods
-- je ne guéris pas les possédés
+- I do not cure the possessed
-- je ne sais pas le secret qui tua Antiochus Epiphane
+- I do not know the secret that killed Antiochus Epiphanes
-- ni Erode le grand
+- nor Herod the Great
-- qu'attendez vous pour cracher sur moi
+- what are you waiting for to spit on me
--  l'épais crachat des siècles
+- the thick spit of centuries
-- mûri
+- matured
-- en 306 ans
+- over 306 years
-- trop tard, il est trop tard
+- too late, it's too late
-- mes amis je n'y suis pour personne
+- my friends, I'm not here for anyone
-- pour personne
+- for anyone
-- sauf pour l'inondation trop détrempée pour que les étoiles y éclatent
+- except for the flood too wet for the stars to burst
-- sauf pour la boue aux yeux brulés au sexe brulé
+- except for mud with burnt eyes and hot sex
-- des filles courent dans mes yeux cahotés de luzernes
+- girls run in my eyes jolted with alfalfa
-- en faisant sonner leurs sabots de rivières
+- by ringing their hooves of rivers
-- leurs voix d'arbres sans poussières
+- their dust-free tree voices
-- leur long corsage de pain, de plaine
+- their long bodice of bread, of plains
-- et voici
+- and here
-- j'ai commandé pour mes funérailles
+- I ordered for my funeral
-- un troupeau de buffles sauvages
+- a herd of wild buffaloes
-- un cent d'eunuques des sacrifices des tumultes
+- one hundred eunuchs sacrifices tumults
-- un vol de couteaux de jet de sagaies de cuivre rouge
+- a flight of knives of jet of spears of red copper

 ---